Seeing the State From the Ground Up

 Brian Cook: You really could break Texas down into five different states—or more.
 West Texas is beautiful desert country, with massive landholdings and incredible wildlife.
 The Hill Country has drastic topography changes, live water, springs, exotics—you never know what’s going to cross your land.

 South Texas is open and brushy.
 You’re sitting in a blind looking down a sendero and deer just appear out of nowhere.
-Around College Station and toward the coast, you actually get rain.
-You still see cattle operations, rice farms, and incredible waterfowl habitat.
+Toward the coast, you see exceptional waterfowl habitat.
 And then Northeast Texas—the Piney Woods—it doesn’t even feel like Texas.
+In some regions, where rainfall is more prominent, more cattle operations come into play.

 That’s honestly what I love most about this job.
 Every day looks different.
-I might be in South Texas one day, the Hill Country the next, then on a 30,000-acre ranch in West Texas with caves and cave drawings and arrowheads.
+I might be in South Texas one day, the Hill Country the next, then on a 30,000-acre ranch in West Texas the next.
 There’s always something new—things most people never get to see driving down the road.

 Brian Cook: You really could break Texas down into five different states—or more.
 West Texas is beautiful desert country, with massive landholdings and incredible wildlife.
 The Hill Country has drastic topography changes, live water, springs, exotics—you never know what’s going to cross your land.

 South Texas is open and brushy.
 You’re sitting in a blind looking down a sendero and deer just appear out of nowhere.
-Around College Station and toward the coast, you actually get rain.
-You still see cattle operations, rice farms, and incredible waterfowl habitat.
+Toward the coast, you see exceptional waterfowl habitat.
 And then Northeast Texas—the Piney Woods—it doesn’t even feel like Texas.
+In some regions, where rainfall is more prominent, more cattle operations come into play.

 That’s honestly what I love most about this job.
 Every day looks different.
-I might be in South Texas one day, the Hill Country the next, then on a 30,000-acre ranch in West Texas with caves and cave drawings and arrowheads.
+I might be in South Texas one day, the Hill Country the next, then on a 30,000-acre ranch in West Texas the next.
 There’s always something new—things most people never get to see driving down the road.

 TXR: We spend a lot of time talking about who today’s ranch buyers are.
 Has that profile shifted over the last decade?